 Human Rights and Relations Commission — composed of nine members and three alternates.
 The purpose of the Commission is to (1) Promote mutual understanding and respect among all racial, religious, ethnic and other groups.
 (2) Secure equality of treatment and opportunity for all human beings.
 (3) Cooperate with governmental and non-governmental agencies and organizations having like or kindred functions to those of the judgement of the Commission will aid in promoting its general purpose.
 (5) Offer its services and cooperate with other agencies and departments of the Town in promoting a healthy community.
 Six meetings per year.

-Inland Wetlands & Watercourses Commission — composed of nine members and three alternates.
+Inland Wetlands and Conservation Commission — composed of nine members and three alternates.
 This commission was established per "An Act Concerning Inland Wetlands and watercourses" by the Connecticut General Statutes.
-This Commission shall have all powers and responsibilities as authorized under the statute.
+This commission shall have all powers and responsibilities as authorized under the statute.
+In addition, "…the Commission shall also have as its purpose the development and conservation of natural resources, within the territorial limits of the Town."
 Meets on the third Wednesday of the month.

 Library Board — composed of nine members.
 Board oversees the operation of the Library.
 They work with the Library Director on operations and budget.
 Meets the fourth Tuesday of the month.